 There’s a reason why the Honda S2000 is one of the most iconic sports cars of all time.
-And if you’ve been behind the wheel of this zippy roadster, you’ll know exactly what we mean.
+If you’ve been behind the wheel of this zippy roadster, you’ll know exactly what we mean.

 In this buyer’s guide, we dive deep and review the coveted Honda S2000, right from the car’s power and specs to common problems, reliability, and so much more.

 It was back in the ‘60s with the release of the S500, S600, and S800 that paved the way for the S2000.
 The Japanese manufacturer first revealed a concept car (Honda SSM) at the 1995 Tokyo Motor Show and then started the production in 1999 to celebrate the company’s 50th anniversary.